BowenGong2000/NLP_Final_Project_COVIDChatBot/README.md

 FUNCTIONS EXPLANATION:
 * standardize.py  ➡️  Combined all the scraped data into one file and convert it to an ideal data structure.
 * QandA.py        ➡️  Store the data structure QandA, which make our implementation easier.
-* main.py         ➡️  The mojor program.
+* main.py         ➡️  The major program.

 Reference:
 * Dataset retrieved from https://github.com/JHU-COVID-QA/scraping-qas